fort myers motorcycle accident lawyer

 Above all, integrity and ethical standards are our guiding lights.
 At The Law Place, we are not just in it to win; we are here to represent you in the most rightful and just manner.
 In the labyrinthine world of law, let us be your steadfast guide, leading you with unwavering dedication and unparalleled understanding.

 There is a Time Limit on your Case!

 If you or a loved one have been involved in a motorcycle accident, then it is important you act as quickly as possible and hire a Fort Myers motorcycle accident lawyer.
-In the state of Florida, Florida Statute 95.11 sets out that there is a time limit on how long a civil case can be presented.
-This particular statute means that following a motorcycle accident in Fort Myer,s you will only have four years from the date of the collision to present your case, otherwise, the claim will be permanently barred, and you will be unable to receive any compensation you may be entitled to.
-If you have unfortunately lost a loved one in a motorcycle accident, then the time limit for a wrongful death lawsuit will be reduced to an even shorter two years.
+As per House Bill (HB) 837 in Florida, you now only have two years from the date of the collision to present your case, otherwise, the claim will be permanently barred, and you will be unable to receive any compensation you may be entitled to.
+This 2023 update reduced the time from from four years to two, giving victims less time to claim compensation.

 Additionally, as per Florida Statute 627.736, you will be required to seek medical care within two weeks following the motorcycle collision.
 This is for insurance purposes.
 If said two weeks elapse, then the insurance companies involved in your claim are able to use this to devalue your claim or completely disregard it because you left it too late, and thus, your injuries must not be serious enough.